How Taylor Heinicke went from sleeping on his sister’s couch to Washington’s QB

 The previous fall, he had joined the XFL, a start-up spring league, and lost the quarterback job to a big-armed kid fresh out of college.
-He wondered if the game had passed him by, and when the coronavirus pandemic cut the season short, he’d moved in with Lauren and her husband Justin.
+He wondered if the game had passed him by, and when the coronavirus pandemic cut the season short, he had moved in with Lauren and her husband, Justin.

 Heinicke was 27, sleeping on a couch every night, worn down from chasing a dream that didn’t want to be caught.
-It tortured him to think the only NFL start he’d ever get would be a loss in which he threw three interceptions and partially tore his triceps.
+It tortured him to think the only NFL start he would ever get would be a 2018 loss in which he threw three interceptions and partially tore his triceps.
 He told friends and trainers he was retired.

-The truth is, Heinicke said in an interview this week, he didn’t know what he was.
-Early in the pandemic, he’d called Washington Football Team offensive coordinator Scott Turner, the biggest supporter of his NFL career, and asked if Washington had any coaching positions available.
+The truth is, Heinicke said in an interview this past week, he didn’t know what he was.
+Early in the pandemic, he had called Washington Football Team offensive coordinator Scott Turner, the biggest supporter of his NFL career, and asked if Washington had any coaching positions available.
 Turner told him he needed to finish his degree first — and to not give up just yet.

 “Covid and the NFL season, you never know what's going to happen,” Heinicke recalled Turner saying.
 “We might need you later in the year.”

 But hope was hard to muster.
 Most days, Heinicke found clarity by strapping on a 50-pound vest and speed-walking for two hours.
-He would return home feeling accomplished, ready to tackle his to-do list, but the NFL felt as far away as ever.
+He would return home feeling accomplished and ready to tackle his to-do list, but the NFL felt as far away as ever.

 “There were some days where I just felt down and didn’t know what I was going to do with my life,” Heinicke said.
 “Quite honestly, I didn’t know what I [wanted] to do after football.
 So that was kind of stressful.
-There [were] some times where my sister was like, ‘Get the hell out of here.
+There [were] some times where my sister was like: ‘Get the hell out of here.
 Go take another walk.
 Do something.’ ”

-Eleven months later, after an incredible chain of events, Heinicke is the starting quarterback for Washington, preparing for his third start on Sunday against the Buffalo Bills.
-Though the position has been occupied by nine different players since 2018 — the most of any NFL team — the title feels different on Heinicke.
+Eleven months later, after an incredible chain of events, Heinicke is the starting quarterback for Washington, preparing for his third start Sunday at the Buffalo Bills.
+Though the position in Washington has been occupied by nine players since 2018 — the most of any NFL team — the title feels different on Heinicke.
 The 28-year-old has made the most of his improbable second chance, going toe-to-toe with Tom Brady in his first start with the team and pulling off a thrilling game-winning drive in his second, but what he could turn out to be remains a mystery.

-Here’s what is clear about Heinicke: He lacks the ideal size and arm strength of an NFL quarterback but compensates with his head and his heart and his legs.
-He has endeared himself to teammates in part due to his daring style of play, including his iconic dive for the pylon in January and his risky touchdown throw to reserve tight end Ricky Seals-Jones in last week’s win over the Giants.
+Here’s what is clear about Heinicke: He lacks the ideal size and arm strength for an NFL quarterback but makes up for that with his head, his heart and his legs.
+He has endeared himself to teammates in part because of his daring style of play, including a memorable dive for the pylon in January and a risky touchdown throw to reserve tight end Ricky Seals-Jones in last week’s win over the New York Giants.
 Heinicke has a decent chance to supplant Ryan Fitzpatrick this season even after the veteran has recovered from his hip injury, but he remains a long shot to cement himself as the franchise quarterback Coach Ron Rivera is searching for.

-No matter how long this run lasts, Heinicke’s mark on fans desperate for good quarterback play is already significant.
-Those who have hung on through two decades of decay have chanted his name at FedEx Field several times this fall — “HEIN-ICK-E!
-HEIN-ICK-E!” — and he has responded with the cool demeanor of someone who knows how quickly it can all vanish.
-He has, at least outwardly, remained himself, and when teammates joke about his wardrobe — all graphic tees and beanies, repping Fleetwood Mac as part of a game day outfit — he grins.
+No matter how long this run lasts, Heinicke’s impact on Washington fans desperate for good quarterback play is already significant.
+Those who have hung on through two decades of decay have chanted his name at FedEx Field several times this year — “HEIN-ICK-E!
+HEIN-ICK-E!” — and he has responded with the cool demeanor of someone who knows how quickly it can vanish.
+He has, at least outwardly, remained himself, and when teammates joke about his wardrobe — all graphic tees and beanies, repping Fleetwood Mac as part of his outfit on game day — he grins.

 Ask Heinicke or Turner how far he can go, how good he can be, and they’ll demur.
 Earl Williams, the quarterback’s skills trainer since he was 15, is not as shy.

-“The more those people in Washington believe in him, the stronger that kid's going to get — mark my words,” he said.
-“I'm not saying he won't have a bad game here and there, but I'll tell you what, when he gets going, it's going to be tough to beat him. … You got a Drew Brees; you got a Russell Wilson; you got a kid like that.
-He's got those possibilities in him for sure.”
+“The more those people in Washington believe in him, the stronger that kid’s going to get — mark my words,” he said.
+“I’m not saying he won’t have a bad game here and there, but I’ll tell you what: When he gets going, it’s going to be tough to beat him. … You got a Drew Brees; you got a Russell Wilson; you got a kid like that.
+He’s got those possibilities in him for sure.”

 Not long ago, Williams’s words would have seemed delusional.
 But his belief in Heinicke has always been so strong that, as recently as August 2020, he convinced Heinicke not to quit.
-Now the quarterback has a chance to manifest the life Williams has always said he was capable of — the one that seemed increasingly improbable to Heinicke over the last two years.
+Now the quarterback has a chance to manifest the life Williams has always said he was capable of — the one that seemed increasingly improbable to Heinicke over the past two years.

 ‘I want you to be ready’

 Heinicke’s NFL dream last died Aug.
 30, 2019.
-There had been other dates on that headstone, but on the drive home from the Carolina Panthers facility after being cut, Heinicke told himself he’d bounce back again.
+There had been other dates on that headstone, but on the drive home from the Carolina Panthers’ facility after being cut, Heinicke told himself he would bounce back again.
 But as the season started, his phone didn’t ring.

 “I hate to say I was hoping for an injury, but every NFL team has injuries,” Heinicke said.
 “I was kind of just waiting to see if a team would bring me in for a workout.”

-By November, the phone still hadn’t rung, so he joined the St. Louis Battlehawks of the XFL.
-The team’s coach, Jonathan Hayes, said in an interview that Heinicke and former Ole Miss standout Jordan Ta’amu dueled throughout the preseason, and while “it could’ve gone either way,” Hayes chose Ta’amu as the starter in part because “all things being equal, putting Taylor as the backup, he would still be able to handle it with his maturity.”
+By November, the phone still hadn’t rung, so he joined the St. Louis BattleHawks of the XFL.
+The team’s coach, Jonathan Hayes, said in an interview that Heinicke and former Mississippi standout Jordan Ta’amu dueled throughout the preseason, and while “it could’ve gone either way,” Hayes chose Ta’amu as the starter in part because “all things being equal, putting Taylor as the backup, he would still be able to handle it with his maturity.”

 Heinicke credited the XFL with helping him mature.
 As a young quarterback, he said, he often ran plays at practice and went home.
-But in St. Louis, he taught Ta’amu about defensive schemes and began to see the mistakes he’d once made.
+But in St. Louis, he taught Ta’amu about defensive schemes and began to see the mistakes he had once made.
 He realized he could’ve prepared better.

 After the competition, Heinicke’s willingness to help surprised Ta’amu.
-But over the next three months, they shared beers and hotel rooms and trips to the nearby Ameristar casino.
-They went viral for crushing Bud Light seltzers in the locker room after a win.
-Ta’amu began Heinicke “Pono,” a Hawaiian expression meaning “brother.”
+But over the next three months, they shared beers and hotel rooms and trips to a nearby casino.
+They went viral for crushing Bud Light Seltzers in the locker room after a win.
+Ta’amu began calling Heinicke “Pono,” a Hawaiian expression meaning “brother,” he said.

 “He kind of just vibes with everybody,” Ta’amu said, a high compliment from someone of Gen Z.

 But after the league folded, Heinicke was done.
 He moved in with his sister and walked and walked and walked.
-He worked out at Georgia Sports Performance, the gym he’d gone to since he was 15, but he and trainer Joel Seedman stopped the NFL routine.
-He lifted heavier than he ever had before, bench-pressing 275 pounds and squatting 405.
+He worked out at Georgia Sports Performance, the gym he had gone to since he was 15, but he and trainer Joel Seedman stopped the NFL routine.
+He lifted heavier than he ever had, bench-pressing 275 pounds and squatting 405.
 He mentored high school and junior college quarterbacks and occasionally drilled with other local players who couldn’t find a way back into the league.

-Skeptical the NFL would ever call again, Heinicke re-enrolled at Old Dominion.
-He told Williams, his skills coach and the owner of GSP, he was moving to Norfolk to finish his degree.
+Skeptical that the NFL would ever call again, Heinicke re-enrolled at Old Dominion, where he starred in college.
+He told Williams, his skills coach and the owner of Georgia Sports Performance, that he was moving to Norfolk to finish his degree.
 Williams dismissed the idea.

 “You work too [expletive] hard, T,” Williams remembers telling him.
 “If [expletive] doesn’t happen in the next year, okay, but you have come too far.”
-He pointed out Heinicke’s whole support system was in Georgia, not Virginia.
+He pointed out Heinicke’s support system was in Georgia, not Virginia.
 “You’re going to [expletive] around up there.
 You’re not going to train as hard as you need to.
-I want you to be ready — ’cause it’s going to happen.”
+I want you to be ready — because it’s going to happen.”

-Hesitant, Heinicke recommitted to training five days a week.
-Williams encouraged him by passing along rumors Washington was unhappy with Dwayne Haskins, its young quarterback.
+Hesitant, Heinicke recommitted to training five days per week.
+Williams encouraged him by passing along rumors that Washington was unhappy with Dwayne Haskins, its young quarterback.
 Maybe Turner would get the team to give him another shot.

 But Heinicke remained focused on the four advanced math classes he was taking via Zoom.
-One professor, John Adam of mathematics in nature, remembered Heinicke as quiet and bright, and he delivered one of Adam’s favorite papers of the semester.
-Heinicke used “crepuscular rays” — sunlight scattered by clouds, mountains or other objects — to roast conspiracy theorists who believe the earth is flat.
+One professor, John Adam, remembered Heinicke as quiet and bright, and he turned in one of Adam’s favorite papers of the semester.
+Heinicke used “crepuscular rays” — sunlight scattered by clouds, mountains or other objects — to roast conspiracy theorists who believe the Earth is flat.

 “Luckily, this theory is based on basic scientific misunderstandings that can be easily refuted,” Heinicke wrote.
 He noted several principles capable of debunking the conspiracy theory, such as Foucault’s Pendulum, Coriolis force and the Pythagorean theorem.